 Nolita or NoLIta is derived from North of Little Italy, it is a neighborhood in the borough of Manhattan in New York City.
-Surrounding Nolita is Houston Street on the north, Bowery on the east, Broome Street to the south and Lafayette Street on the west.
+Surrounding Nolita is Houston Street on the north, Bowery on the east, Broome Street to the south, and Lafayette Street on the west.
+Our New York City personal injury attorneys have found a list of restaurants that they recommend you visit while you're in Nolita.

 Nolita has been seen as a part of Little Italy.
 However, it now bears little resemblance to the original Italian character it had decades before due to the migration of Italian-Americans out of Manhattan.
 Although many Italian-Americans are leaving Nolita, there are still many elderly descendants of Italian immigrants who live in the neighborhood.